ViTAE-Transformer/ViTAE-Transformer-Scene-Text-Detection/README.md

     pip install timm
     ```

-4. Clone this repository and them install it:
+4. Clone this repository and then install it:

     ```
     git clone https://github.com/ViTAE-Transformer/ViTAE-Transformer-Scene-Text-Detection.git